Ashay Nigam

 Behavior changed.
 Decisions got faster.

-Measured through interaction patterns and usage shifts post-launch.
+Measured through interaction patterns and post-launch usage shifts.

 Fewer follow-ups per query